-- 12. (1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than two, and unless otherwise fixed it is two. - (3) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision... - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the shareholders to appoint further directors.
+- (1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors and, unless otherwise fixed, it is two (subject to paragraph (4)).

-Chairing of directors' meetings
+- (3) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision: - (a) to appoint further directors; or - (b) to call a general meeting so as to enable the shareholders to appoint further directors. - (4) For the purposes of any meeting (or part of a meeting) held pursuant to article 22 to authorise a director's conflict, if there is only one eligible director in office other than the conflicted director(s), the quorum for that meeting (or part of a meeting) shall be one eligible director.

-- 13. (1) The directors may appoint a director to chair their meetings. - (2) The person so appointed for the time being is known as the chairman. - (3) The directors may terminate the chairman's appointment at any time. - (4) If the chairman is not participating in a directors' meeting within ten minutes of the time at which it was to start, the participating directors must appoint one of themselves to chair it.
+13 Chairing of directors' meetings

-Casting vote
+- (1) The directors may appoint a director to chair their meetings. - (2) The person so appointed for the time being is known as the chairman. - (3) The directors may terminate the chairman's appointment at any time. - (4) If the chairman is not participating in a directors' meeting within ten minutes of the time at which it was to start, the participating directors must appoint one of themselves to chair it.

-14. (1) If the numbers of votes for and against a proposal are equal, the chairman or other director chairing the meeting has a casting vote.
+14 Casting vote

-(2) But this does not apply if, in accordance with the articles, the chairman or other director is not to be counted as participating in the decision-making process for quorum or voting purposes.
+- (1) If the numbers of votes for and against a proposal are equal, the chairman or other director chairing the meeting has a casting vote. - (2) But this does not apply if, in accordance with the articles, the chairman or other director is not to be counted as participating in the decision-making process for quorum or voting purposes.